sarnav38/whatsAppChatAnalyzer-/README.md

 # WhatsAppChatAnalyzer
-[WhatsApp Chats ANalyzing](https://whatsapchatanz.streamlit.app/) web app.
-Upload Group chat or single person chat and analyze and visuzile Statistics
+Go to [WhatsApp Chats ANalyzing](https://whatsapchatanz.streamlit.app/) web app.
+Upload Group chat or single person chat to analyze and visuzile user's chat Statistics

 # Usage
 1. Download chat text file from whatsapp and upload to analyze and visuulize chats.